sashinpivotal/cnd-instructor-lab-notes/README.md

 - `timeEntryMap.replace(id, timeEntry)` returns an old value not new value

-- Even when `equals` and `hashCode` are provided, if the test results in the following, it's time to debug
+- Even when `equals` and `hashCode` are provided, if the test results in the following, it's time to debug.
+  Add `toString()` to display where the two instances are different.

   ```
   Expected :io.pivotal.pal.tracker.TimeEntry@a007329